rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-04-22-thank-you-lets-diversify-tech.md

 <iframe src="https://player.vimeo.com/video/163633804" width="640" height="420" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://vimeo.com/163633804">RGSoC</a> from <a href="https://vimeo.com/user51331690">Rails Girls Summer of Code</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

 Together we are creating an environment where women* feel more welcome.
 We are training more developers and helping them jumpstart their career.
 We are making Open Source a better place for everyone.
 We are creating the role models of the future.
 We are redefining the Tech community.
 We are helping to make  our communities more inclusive and empower individuals to contribute to Open Source with their amazing potential.
+We are making Tech more diverse!

 __You make RGSoC possible and we don’t take this for granted!
 Thank you!__

 With your support we have already put 445 squares in our board and funded 11 teams.
 This is amazing!
 Let’s [complete this board](http://railsgirlssummerofcode.org/campaign/) and fund even more teams!
-__Let’s #WelcomeMoreWomenToTech!__
+__Let’s #DiversifyTech!__

 &#42; With women we mean in here all people with non-binary gender identities or who identify as women.